bkhsoftware/MOWED/docs/planning/phase-2-todo-list.md

 - [ ] Create input fields for land area, budget, and tree species
 - [ ] Implement a map-based interface for planting strategy
 - [ ] Design a biodiversity and carbon sequestration dashboard
+- [ ] Develop a soil type and topography input interface
+- [ ] Create a climate data integration tool
+- [ ] Implement a stakeholder engagement and reporting interface
+- [ ] Design a project timeline and milestone tracking system

 ### Optimization Logic
 - [ ] Develop algorithm for optimal tree species selection
 - [ ] Implement planting pattern optimization
 - [ ] Create a long-term forest growth and carbon sequestration model
+- [ ] Develop multi-criteria optimization for balancing ecological and economic factors
+- [ ] Implement a genetic algorithm for optimizing species mix
+- [ ] Create an adaptive management algorithm for long-term forest health
+- [ ] Develop a water resource management optimization model

 ### Data Visualization
 - [ ] Design an interactive map showing planting strategy
 - [ ] Implement a time-series chart for projected forest growth
 - [ ] Create a biodiversity index visualization
+- [ ] Develop a 3D terrain visualization with planned forest cover
+- [ ] Implement a Sankey diagram for carbon flow in the ecosystem
+- [ ] Create a heat map for showing climate impact on different species
+- [ ] Design a network graph for visualizing ecosystem interactions

 ### Advanced Features
 - [ ] Develop a multi-criteria optimization for balancing carbon sequestration, biodiversity, and cost
 - [ ] Implement a climate change impact simulation on reforestation efforts
 - [ ] Create an optimization algorithm for phased planting over multiple years
+- [ ] Develop a machine learning model for predicting forest health based on satellite imagery
+- [ ] Implement a virtual reality forest walk-through for stakeholder engagement
+- [ ] Create a carbon credit calculation and trading simulation
+- [ ] Develop an integrated pest and disease management system

 ### Testing
 - [ ] Write unit tests for all optimization functions
 - [ ] Develop integration tests for the entire module
 - [ ] Perform usability testing with forestry experts
+- [ ] Conduct performance testing for large-scale simulations
+- [ ] Implement stress testing for concurrent user scenarios
+- [ ] Perform accuracy testing of growth and sequestration models against real-world data

 ### Documentation
 - [ ] Write user guide for the Reforestation Optimization module
 - [ ] Document the optimization algorithms and their ecological implications
+- [ ] Create case studies of successful reforestation projects using the module
+- [ ] Develop a guide on interpreting and using the module's outputs for policy making
+- [ ] Write technical documentation for integrating with external data sources (e.g., climate databases, satellite imagery)

 ## 4. Small Business Management Module
 ### UI Development